rdmurphy/mini-sync/README.md

 ### Server

 Implement `mini-sync` in your build tool by using it as the static server for your assets during development.
-Once the server is created, it will return a `reload` function that can be called any time you need to communicate with the browser and a `start` function for activating the static server and watching for `reload` calls.
+Once the server is created, it will return a `reload` function that can be called any time you need to communicate with the browser, a `start` function for activating the static server and watching for `reload` calls, and a `close` function for stopping the server.

 ```js
 const chokidar = require('chokidar'); // or your preferred file watcher